NunoSempere/clarivoyance/hurdles/index.md

 >
 > By contrast, people who had (relatively) accurate predictions had a deep understanding of the problem and also tended to have a record of learning lessons from past predictive errors.
 Due to the differences in the data sets between this post and Tetlock's work, the details are quite different here.
 The predictors that I found to be relatively accurate had deep domain knowledge and, implicitly, had access to a huge amount of information that they filtered effectively in order to make good predictions.
 Tetlock was studying people who made predictions about a wide variety of areas that were, in general, outside of their areas of expertise, so what Tetlock found was that people really dug into the data and deeply understood the limitations of the data, which allowed them to make relatively accurate predictions.
 But, although the details of how people operated are different, at a high-level, the approach of really digging into specific knowledge was the same.

-## In comparison with other mechanisms for making sense of future AI developments, forecasting does ok.
+## In comparison with other mechanisms for making sense of future AI developments, forecasting does OK.

 Here are some mechanisms that the EA community has historically used to try to make sense of possible dangers stemming from future AI developments: